 In the U.S., White, Black, and Hispanic women have a higher prevalence of obesity than men

-Hispanics and non-Hispanic Blacks in the U.S. have a significantly higher prevalence of obesity than non-Hispanic Whites in the U.S. As obesity is one of the most important risk factors for several diseases and mortality in general, improvements in obesity among Blacks and Hispanics could reduce other disparities in health outcomes.
-Even so, it is worth noting that Whites in the U.S. have higher obesity rates than the prevalence for comparably wealthy and sizable countries for which data is available.
+People in the U.S. who are Hispanic or Black have a significantly higher prevalence of obesity than people who are White.
+As obesity is one of the most important risk factors for several diseases and mortality in general, improvements in obesity among the Black and Hispanic populations could reduce other disparities in health outcomes.
+Even so, it is worth noting that White people in the U.S. have higher obesity rates than the prevalence for comparably wealthy and sizable countries for which data is available.

 In the U.S., obesity is more prevalent among lower-income groups than those with higher incomes